ShubhamGomdhare/currentWeatherForecasting/README.md

 # currentWeatherForecasting
 A web application which detects current weather conditions around the globe.

-1. This web application uses OpenWeatherMap API which provides current weather data around the globe.
+1. This web application uses OpenWeatherMap API which provides current weather conditions around the globe.

 HOW TO USE THIS WEB APPLICATION?